Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 }
 ```

-The function consists of a div with a class of `card` and some bootstrap class the data that will be rendered will be coming from the event which is an object and we can access the value by using the `event.` followed by the name of the value.
+The function consists of a `div` with a class of `card` and some Bootstrap classes.
+The data that will be rendered will be coming from the event which is an object that we can access the value by using the `event` followed by the name of the value.

 The template also has a function called `identiconTemplate` which receives a parameter `event.owner`.
 The function converts the addresses of owners into icons.

 The template also consists of three buttons:
-1. Delete button: This allows an event owner to delete his/her event.
+1. `Delete` button: This allows an event owner to delete his/her event.
-2. Join button: This allows users to join an event.
+2. `Join` button: This allows users to join an event.
-3. View button: This allows users to view more details about a particular event.
+3. `View` button: This allows users to view more details about a particular event.

 The buttons all have an id of `event.index`.
-Later on, we are going to take a look at how to implement the functions associated with each button but before that, let’s take a look at how to build the `identiconTemplate` function.
+Later on, we are going to take a look at how to implement the functions associated with each button but before that, let’s take a look at how to build the `identiconTemplate()` function.

 ```js